youngwoo-yoon/genea_visualizer/README.md

 1. Make sure you have `Blender 2.93.9` installed (other versions may work, but this is *not guaranteed*).
 2. Start `Blender` and navigate to the `Scripting` panel above the 3D viewport.
 3. In the panel on the right of the 3D viewport, press `Open` to navigate to the `blender_render.py` script.
 This will be either inside `celery-queue` folder, or in the `stand-alone` folder inside the conveniently-packaged [release file]().
 4. Tweak the settings in `main()` below the comment block that reads "SET ARGUMENTS MANUALLY...".
-When specifying paths, make sure to include the full path including the drive label.
 5. When ready, run the script by pressing the "play" button at the top to render the scene (this can take a while, so try with fewer frames first).
 6. The rendered video will be saved to the `ARG_OUTPUT_DIR` directory (defaults to `output` contained in the same directory as the script file).